luhcas/Opencast-Matterhorn/docs/README.txt

 To install and run this software:

-1) Download Felix 1.6.0.
+1) Download the binary distribution of Felix 1.6.0.
 TODO: Test on Equinox.
 2) Build this software using maven2 (mvn -DskipTests install).
 The first time you install, maven will download all of the dependencies and transitive dependencies for all of the Matterhorn code.
 Don't be surprised if this takes a long time.
 You may need to increase your JVM memory settings.
 I do this in bash with:

 export MAVEN_OPTS="-Xms256m -Xmx512m -XX:PermSize=64m -XX:MaxPermSize=128m"